 Our friends at Motion Array specialize in templates for animated text.
-Another great option for templates is VideoHive by Envato.
+Other great options for templates include VideoHive by Envato, and Videobolt.
 There are plenty of other options out there, but these are a great starting point.

 Other video editing programs often have basic templates built-in.
 For instance, iMovie has some basic options for animated lower-thirds and titles that can work well for simple use-cases.